 A colposcopy is a noninvasive, pain-free procedure performed in the office to examine your cervix and vagina.
 The doctors at Garden OB/GYN have years of experience performing colposcopies, accurately identifying abnormal tissues, and developing a customized treatment to heal the problem.
-If you have any questions about your gynecologic health or you need to schedule an exam, use the online booking feature or call one of the nine offices throughout Midtown West, the Upper East Side, and the Upper West Side of Manhattan, as well as Forest Hills, Garden City, Bay Shore, Lake Success, Massapequa, and Commack, New York.
+If you have any questions about your gynecologic health or you need to schedule an exam, use the online booking feature or call one of the ten offices throughout Midtown West, the Upper East Side, and the Upper West Side of Manhattan, as well as Forest Hills, Garden City, Lake Success, Massapequa, Commack, and Cedarhurst, New York.

 A colposcopy is an in-office, noninvasive procedure to examine your vagina and cervix.
 The colposcope is positioned outside your vagina.
 By looking through the scope, your doctor at Garden OB/GYN gets a magnified view of the tissues lining your vagina and cervix.

 Your doctor may perform a colposcopy to diagnose the cause of abnormal bleeding or to look for signs of inflammation, polyps, or genital warts.
 However, a colposcopy is most often done when the results of a Pap smear indicate abnormal cellular changes.

 Your Pap smear is performed to screen for cervical cancer.
 During a Pap smear, your doctor removes a sample of cells from your cervix and sends it to a lab for evaluation.

 If all the cells in your Pap smear are normal, you have negative results.
 When you have positive results, it means your sample contained some abnormal cells, which is called cervical dysplasia.